 - You are mentally impaired.

 With all that being said, we understand just how precious and important a father-child relationship can be.
 And so, if you need to fight for your rights as a father, our team is ready and willing to stand right by your side.
-Contact a competent Pasco County, Florida family lawyer today.
+Contact a competent Hudson family lawyer today.
 We look forward to hearing from you.